Solo travel Paris sounds crazy right?

 But alas, I have not found my prince who is probably not so charming.
-That’s why all this love and romance talk while exploring Paris alone, had me a little bummed while I was in Paris.
-I mean, I may or may not have been sobbing into my banana Nutella crepe as I embarked on my solo trip to Paris.
-See, sometimes traveling the world alone ain’t so grand.
+That’s why all this love and romance talk while doing solo female travel Paris, had me a little bummed.

-But as my time in Paris wore on, I started to realize that I can enjoy solo female travel in Paris.
+And as my time alone in Paris went on, I started to realize that I can enjoy solo female travel in Paris.
 Heck, I even begin to love traveling to Paris alone, and it wasn’t because I was trolling along the locks of love bridge, looking for Mr. Right Now.

-Instead, I started to look at Paris as my partner in crime.
+I saw Paris as my partner in crime.
 I mean, this is an iconic city that is full of beauty, history, and an intriguing amount of charm.
 With all that Paris has to offer, I was swept away by the intangible magic of this city and the plethora of sites that won’t make you run for the hills, screaming, “Make all the overtly romantic gestures stop and enough with all the PDA.
 For the love of God, can someone please play all the single ladies, stat.”

 1. The Catacombs

-Now in case you don’t know what the catacombs are (I only know because I only watch super creepy shows about murder and mayhem like Unsolved Mysteries, Law and Order, and the entire Investigation Discovery channel), they are a series of tunnels and quarries that were used to house human remains from the Cemetery of the Innocents when the Cemetery became a source of infection for local residents in 1785 (Nowadays you can just dial a doctor and get a prescription that you saw on TV, at least in the US.
-Side effects include heart disease, pulmonary edema, coronary blockages, constipation, and oh yeah, death!
-I bet you want bucketfuls of this drug now).
+Now in case you don’t know what the catacombs are, they are a series of tunnels and quarries that were used to house human remains from the Cemetery of the Innocents when the Cemetery became a source of infection for local residents in 1785..

-To address the issue, the Council of State decided to prohibit further use of the Cemetery and instead, had the brilliant idea of housing these remains in the disused quarries that later became known as the Catacombs (These queries were chosen because they were recently inspected and found to be in good condition).
+The Council of State decided to prohibit further use of the Cemetery and instead, had the brilliant idea of housing these remains in the disused quarries that later became known as the Catacombs.

 ***You can also shorten your wait by purchasing a Paris Catacombs SKIP THE LINE TICKET.
 So worth it.